mikakallberg/Portfolio-Project-4/README.md

 - Inconsistent migration history, resolved by resetting both the SQLite3 amd postgreSQL databases.
 - Blog content and excerpt did not appear.
 Coder forgot to properly add content and excerpt, solved by adding content and excerpt.
 (Yes, coder and tutor support agent laughed)
 - When adding a create_post.html, page doesn't render, gives an error 404 page.
 Solution change places of the paths in url_patterns in urls.py.
 - When trying to POST a new blogpost through the UI, throws error 404, the path the system is taking goes through the projects urls.py.
 It doesnt find the "http://localhost:8000/create_post/POST" url pattern.
 Solution add success_url = '/' to forms.py.
+- When trying to add summernote editer to my form it's not working.
+Solution:
+  - in forms.py:
+    - change the import and class to a class CreatePostForm(forms.ModelForm)
+  - in views.py:
+    - Add a class: class CreatePostView(CreateView)
+  - In blog/urls.py:
+    - change path to: path('create_post/', views.CreatePostView.as_view(), name='create_post'),

 ### Unfixed bugs